 The Integrated Care Pathway (ICP) is a program within the Division of Population Health of the University of Washington Department of Psychiatry and Behavioral Sciences.
 This career development pathway for psychiatry residents, one of the first of its kind, provides a rich array of experiences to learn about integrated care and to develop unique clinical skills.
 Read more about how ICP is helping to prepare residents for the future of psychiatry.

-Anna Ratzliff, MD, PhD and Amy Bauer, MD, MS co-lead the ICP.
-The program was awarded the 2016 Alan Stoudemire Award for Innovation and Excellence in Psychosomatic Medicine Education by the Academy of Psychosomatic Medicine (APM) on behalf of the Fellowship and Awards Committee.
-In this podcast, APM president Bob Boland speaks with Anna about her work developing the Integrated Care Pathway.
+The program was awarded the 2016 Alan Stoudemire Award for Innovation and Excellence in Psychosomatic Medicine Education by the Academy of Consultation-Liaison Psychiatry (formerly Academy of Psychosomatic Medicine) on behalf of the Fellowship and Awards Committee.
+In this podcast, Academy president Bob Boland speaks with Anna Ratzliff, MD, PhD about her work developing the Integrated Care Pathway.